Admissions

 Admissions once pupils have reached Statutory School Age

-From September 2010, all applications will be processed through the LA and parents must apply for the school through the local authority.
-They are, of course, still welcome to visit the school and meet with the headteacher prior to this.
+From September 2010, all applications will be processed through the LA, and parents must apply for the school through the local authority.
+Of course, they are still welcome to visit the school and meet with the headteacher prior to this.